Skip to Main Navigation

 Overview

-About one-third of the global population, or 2.6 billion people, remain offline in 2023.
-While more than 90 percent of people in high-income countries used the internet in 2022, only one in four in low-income countries use the internet.
+About one-third of the global population, or 2.6 billion people, remained offline in 2023.
+While more than 90 percent of people in high-income countries used the internet in 2022, only one in four in low-income countries used the internet.
 850 million people lack any form of identification.
-Many don’t have the basic skills to use the internet effectively.
+The global community needs to do more to help developing nations catch up, accelerate digital adoption, and ensure that everyone can reap the benefits.

 The Digital Development Global Practice works with governments in developing countries to build the foundations for digital transformation, including their transition to digital economies, governments, and societies.